 For companies, a Creditors’ Voluntary Liquidation (CVL) could reduce the potential for personal liability.
 Alternatively, a Company Voluntary Arrangement (CVA) would halt any legal action being taken against you by creditors if your company is eligible, and allow repayment of the debt in affordable instalments.

-Scotland Debt Solutions has four offices around the country.
+Scotland Debt Solutions has five offices around the country.
 We can negotiate on your behalf with HMRC, and offer a free same-day consultation to discuss your needs.